Graduation (Deen album)

 Graduation is the twelfth studio album by Japanese Pop band Deen.
 It was released on 15 June 2011 under music label Ariola Japan.

 Background

 The album consists of only one previously released single, Brand New Wing.

 Nine out of eleven tracks have title tracks borrowed from the chronologically release order of studio albums.

-Leader Kouji Yamane's original song Shanghai Rock Star had received continuation (Episode 2) for the first time since the album Deen Next Stage.
+Leader Kouji Yamane's original song Shanghai Rock Star had received continuation (Episode 2) for the first time since the 2009 album Deen Next Stage.

 This album was released in two formats: regular CD edition and limited A/B CD+DVD edition.
 The limited edition A includes compilation CD of ballads under the title Ballads in Blue II〜The greatest hits of DEEN〜.
 The limited edition B includes DVD of footage from their live performance Deen Live Joy Break-15 ~History~.

-Charting performance
+Chart performance

-The album reached #19 in its first week and charted for 2 weeks, selling 6,000+ copies.
+The album debuted at No. 19 in its first week and charted for 2 weeks, selling over 6,000 copies.